mikechen66/Operating-Systems/MacOS-and-iOS/darwin-xnu/README.md

 XNU

 XNU is the computer operating system (OS) kernel developed at Apple Inc. since December 1996 for use in the Mac OS X (now macOS) operating system and released as free and open-source software as part of the Darwin OS, which is the basis for the Apple TV Software, iOS, iPadOS, watchOS, and tvOS OSes.
 XNU is an abbreviation of X is Not Unix.
+Please have a look at the repository as follows.

 https://github.com/apple/darwin-xnu